rmeyerth/lard-site/docs/tutorial/grammar-system.md

 :::danger Indentation support

-Unfortunately support for indentation with code blocks are currently ot supported.
+Unfortunately support for indentation with code blocks are currently not supported.
 It is however planned and on the roadmap and will provide more updates soon.

 :::